-- You must have access to your OVH Control Panel.
+- access to the OVH Control Panel

-Enable the Firewall Network
+Enable the Network Firewall.

-You will then be asked for confirmation:
+You will then be asked to confirm.

 You can set up to 20 rules per IP.

-- The Firewall Network is not taken into account within the OVH network, so the rules set up do not affect the connections in this internal network.
+- The Network Firewall is not taken into account within the OVH network, so the rules set up do not affect the connections in this internal network.

-Configuring the Firewall Network
+Configure the Network Firewall.

-Add a rule:
+Add a rule.

 For each rule you must choose:

-- a priority (from 0 to 19, 0 being the first rule to be applied, followed by the others);
+- a priority (from 0 to 19, 0 being the first rule to be applied, followed by the others)

 - an action (

-- the protocol;
+- the protocol

-- an IP (optional);
+- an IP (optional)